 The M.P.S. in Branding + Integrated Communication is a full-time program and will only admit part-time students on a limited basis.
 It does not offer courses for non-matriculated students.
 Admission is only offered for the fall semester.
 Specific requirements for graduate admissions along with supplemental material must be submitted online via: https://app.applyyourself.com/?id=CUNYCCNYG

 Branding and Integrated Communications Degree Requirements

 Foundational Courses

-Research & Awareness 3
+rch & Awareness 3

-Strategy & Measurement 3
+egy & Measurement 3

-Idea Development 3
+Development 3

-Brand Experience 3
+Experience 3

-Strategy & Measurement Idea Development

 Specialization Requirements: Students Choose One of Three Tracks